drowe-ucsd/drowe-ucsd.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 Hi!
-My name is Dylan Rowe and I'm a Computer Science and Engineering MS student at UC San Diego.
+My name is Dylan Rowe and I'm a Computer Science PhD student at USC.
 I mainly focus on geometry processing and computer graphics, but have broad interests within computational mathematics.
 I believe that applying geometric ideas to computational problems has the power to change the world.

 Please see my [CV]({{ site.url }}/assets/pdf/CV_wi23.pdf) for more information on my previous work.

 <!---Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder. -->

-To contact me, email me at <a href="mailto:drowe@ucsd.edu">drowe@ucsd.edu</a>.
+To contact me, email me at <a href="mailto:dylanr@usc.edu">dylanr@usc.edu</a>.

 <!--Put your address / P.O. box / other info right below your picture.
 You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.-->